 A rusted and corroded radiator.
 Over time, corrosion occurs inside every radiator.
 Especially if yours is particularly old.
 If you don’t use a chemical inhibitor, it will get even worse to the point of causing holes at the bottom of your radiator unit.

 If you notice a leak around your radiator, you should act quickly, because the more you wait, the worse the problem will become.
 So, here are the most important steps you can take to prevent any further damage.

-- If your radiator is leaking due to corrosion, then you have let a lot of sludge build up inside your heating system.
-This is a big problem because you’ve literally let your radiators rot from the inside.
+If your radiator is leaking due to corrosion, then you have let a lot of sludge build up inside your heating system.
+This is a big problem not only because your heaters are now cold at the bottom, but you’ve literally let your radiators rot from the inside.
 And if it has come to the point that your radiator itself is leaking, there is no saving it.
 You’ll need to get a replacement unit.

 Do you need professional help with your radiators?